American Silversmiths

 picture

-after his training, his interest turned to timepieces and astronomy.
+• Apprenticed: William Bond, after 1801, in Boston MA.
+After his training, his interest turned to timepieces and astronomy.
+3

 • He worked in 1806-1812 as a silversmith and watchmaker in Boston MA excelling at the making of chronometers and ship's compasses.

-• Appointed in 1839 as Director of Harvard Observatory in Boston MA in 1815 he was sent by Harvard College to Europe to visit existing observatories and gather data preliminary to the building of an observatory at Harvard.
+• Appointed: Director of Harvard Observatory, in 1839, in Boston MA.
+In 1815 he was sent by Harvard College to Europe to visit existing observatories and gather data preliminary to the building of an observatory at Harvard.
 In 1839 the observatory was founded; Bond supervised its construction and became its first director.
 In 1847 a 15-in.
 (37.5 cm) telescope, then matched in size by only one other in the world, was installed.
 With it, Bond made elaborate studies of sunspots, of the Orion nebula, and of the planet Saturn, publishing his results chiefly in the Annals of the Harvard College Observatory.

 3